The person at the center of this case

 Remarks: The victim was wearing a white T-shirt with "Newport" in green print, blue jeans (the label read “16 long”), white socks, white canvas shoes, white "Jockey" underwear, and a white handkerchief.
 He had white socks in his left front pants pocket and black socks in his rear left pants pocket.

-Victim's approximate date of death was June or July 1993
+Victim's approximate date of death estimated to begin in June 1993

-Construction workers found the victim's remains on I-10 at mile post 105.5 in Buckeye, Arizona
+Construction workers found the unidentified male victim along I-10 at mile post 105.5 in Buckeye, Arizona